nextstrain/nextclade_data/data/community/theiagen/rabies/all-clades/README.md

 # Phylogenetic tree reconstruction

-The tree was generated from the multifasta containing the sequences depicted above using the following commands:
+The tree was generated using the following commands:

 Align relative to the reference sequence
 ```bash